isomerpages/cris-precise/news-and-events/editorial-features/_posts/2024-08-15-post-PRECISE IHCC Conference: Driving Progress in Precision Health through Global Collaborations.md

 to the bedside.
 Additionally, the scientific committee put up various parallel tracks with non-overlapping topics—so that at any given time participants can find at least one session that is of interest to them.</p>
-<p>“Another notable consideration when inviting speakers for the Conference
+<p>“Another notable consideration when inviting speakers for the conference
 is that we consciously made an effort to not just include renowned and experienced experts in epidemiology, genetics, bioinformatics and clinical sciences.
 We also provide young investigators attending the event with